1958–59 Cincinnati Royals season

 The 1958–59 Cincinnati Royal season was the 14th season of the franchise, its 11th season in the NBA and second season in Cincinnati.

 This season is being one of the most notorious seasons faced by an NBA team in the league's history.
 The reason was the tragic career-ending head injury to star Maurice Stokes, who became permanently hospitalized at the age of 24 at the end of the previous season, which had been the team's first in Cincinnati.
 The loss of Stokes shocked six other roster players into retirement.
 Also, the team had been sold to new, inexperienced local ownership and also soon had to replace their coach.

-Star shooter Jack Twyman returned for the club as the only returnee from a year ago.
+Star shooter Jack Twyman returned for the club as the only returnee from the previous year.
 Had Twyman accepted other offers that year, the team would have likely folded.